sftpplus/sftpplus-docs/chevah/server/static/documentation/configuration/ftp-service.rst

     For this number of seconds, the service will only act upon the data channel, without disconnecting the command channel.

+    When set to 0 or a negative number, the default timeout is used.

 .. include:: /configuration/ssl.include.rst
 .. include:: /configuration/service-commons.include.rst